eduardosantiago-cpu/terragrunt-infrastructure-live-stacks-example/README.md

 Where:

 - **Account-level `_global`**: Contains resources that are available across all regions in the account, such as IAM users, Route 53 hosted zones, and CloudTrail.
-- **Region-level `_global`**: Contains resources that are available across all environments in a region, such as Route 53 A records, SNS topics, and ECR repos.
+- **Region-level `_global`**: Contains resources that are available across all environments in a region, such as Route 53 A records, SNS topics, and ECR repositories.

 The `resources` directory can be arbitrarily deep, and can be used to organize resources under management in a way that makes sense for the team managing the infrastructure.
-In this repository it's fairly shallow for the sake of simplicity, with the units constituting the stack in the `terragrunt.stack.hcl` files defined in the [terragrunt-infrastructure-modules-example](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example) repo.
+In this repository it's fairly shallow for the sake of simplicity, with the units constituting the stack in the `terragrunt.stack.hcl` files defined in the [terragrunt-infrastructure-catalog-example](https://github.com/gruntwork-io/terragrunt-infrastructure-catalog-example) repository.

 ## Where to store configuration